prividentity/PrivateIdentity-Oldd/Private-ID-Pricing.md

 Your cost would be $25.00, or $0.00500/prediction.
 This is calculated by multiplying 5000 persons times 5 Tier 1 units, or (5000 Authentications x 5 Requests x $0.00100).

 ### Example 3
-If your application enrolled 1000 faces on the 15th day of a month containing 30 days, the Anonymized Metadata Storage cost for those 1000 face enrollments in a one-month period would be $0.05, or $0.00005/enrollment.
-The cost is calculated by multiplying (15 days x 1000 face enrollments x $0.00010/month), and then dividing the product by 30 days.
+If your application enrolled 1000 subjects on the 15th day of a month containing 30 days, the Anonymized Metadata Storage cost for those 1000 enrollments in a one-month period would be $0.50, or $0.0005/enrollment.
+The cost is calculated by multiplying (15 days x 1000 face enrollments x $0.00100/month), and then dividing the product by 30 days.

 Invoices are rounded up to the next penny once at the end of each billing cycle.